qunitjs/jekyll-theme-amethyst/index.md

 To contribute:

-* [Watch the repository](https://github.com/qunitjs/qunit) to learn about release, new requests, or bug reports.
+* [Watch the repository](https://github.com/qunitjs/jekyll-theme-amethyst) to learn about release, new requests, or bug reports.
-* The source of this website, is in the [qunitjs.com](https://github.com/qunitjs/qunitjs.com) repository.
+* The source of this website, is in the [jekyll-theme-amethyst](https://github.com/qunitjs/jekyll-theme-amethyst) repository.
-* The source of the Documentation site, is in the ["docs/" directory](https://github.com/qunitjs/qunit/tree/master/docs).

 ---